cnu-2021/cnu-w01-workshop/README.md

 - Now, you are going to commit these changes. **Whenever you commit**, you should write a **short message** to describe what changes you've made.
 Type a message in the text box where it says "Message"; for example, your message could be "Added my birthday to hello.py".
 Then, press Ctrl+Enter (Cmd+Enter on MacOS), or click the check mark icon next to "Source Control".
 Committing is simply telling git to save these changes.

+> **Terminal commands:**
+> - Make sure you have saved the file.
+> - In your terminal, make sure you are still in the folder `cnu-w01-workshop-group-x-team-y`.
+If not (e.g. if you have opened a new terminal), navigate to it using `cd`.
+> - You can check that there are new changes by using `git status` and pressing Enter.
+This should list the files that have been changed.
+> - To stage all changes, type `git add -A` and press Enter.
+> - To commit your changes, type `git commit -m "your commit message"` and press Enter.

 Your changes have now been committed to your *local* repo.

 > If at this point you see an error related to git credentials or identity (e.g. "Please tell me who you are"), then git wants you to do a little bit of configuration before it lets you commit for the very first time.
 This is because each commit needs to be easily identifiable as coming from a specific person.
 This is explained in more detail [here in the git documentation](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) (in the section "Your Identity"), if you are interested.
 Here are the steps to solve this: